 Resource Investing News Featured Stock

-- 100-tonne bulk sample and a maiden NI 43-101 Resource Estimate recently completed for the Driftwood Creek magnesium project.
+- 100-tonne bulk sample, 20-year mining lease and a maiden NI 43-101 resource estimate completed for the Driftwood Creek magnesium project

 - Environmentally friendly operations – magnesium processing results in virtually no tailings.